jazware/cloud-pricing-monitor/README.md

 # Cloud Pricing Monitor

-A Go-based tool to monitor AWS EC2 and GCP Compute Engine VM pricing and export metrics in Prometheus format.
+A tool to monitor AWS EC2 and GCP Compute Engine VM pricing and export metrics in Prometheus format.

 ## Features